RyanZim/eslint-config-problems/README.md

 - Disallow "evil" things like `eval`
 - Disallow archaic language features like `with`
 - Disallow obvious bad practices like `new Number(13)`
-- Force usage of ES2015+ features supported by Node.js v10+
+- Force usage of ES2015+ features
 - Point out places the code could be made shorter.
 For example:
   ```js
   if (someCondition) return someValue;